 Most of the advice suggests in the morning as a great wake up drink.
 But can you take your greens powder any time of the day?

-Well in most cases you’re probably be okay taking anytime.
+Well in most cases you’re probably okay taking any time.

 Most people seem to like taking it in the morning – I will most likely make this part of my early morning routine as well.